ccosborne/WikiEvents-Intro/README.md

 Python script to scrape hyperlink data from Wikipedia developed by @pgilders (forked)

-Python scripts in Jupyter Notebooks developed by @ccosborne, including to: mine Wikipedia databases, mine Wikipedia articles and analyse networks using Python NetworkX.
+Python scripts in Jupyter Notebooks developed by @ccosborne, including to:

+ – collect properties of single articles and compare such properties between language editions – analyse hyperlink networks
+ – collect attributes (i.e. properties) for all articles in hyperlink networks (for correlation analysis and visualisation) – collect dates in articles in network to visualise aggregate timeline of thousands of articles